arduino/ArduinoCore-samd/variants/Xeno_Mini/README.md

   * Up to 2 SPI instances.
   * Up to 2 WIRE (I2C) instances.
   * The WIRE pullup resistors are enabled by default.

-* **Special Notes for D51**
-  * Due to errata with the D51 DAC, VccL must be routed to the REFA pin with an external jumper wire.
-  * In order to use the SPI bus (Micro SD, optional memory device, SPI mode of Xbee radio):
-    * Needed because SERCOM5 on the D51 must use IOSET2.
-    * Solder a jumper wire between A21 and B30 (S43, pin 1 of the SPI header, MISO).
-    * Solder a jumper wire between A23 and B22 (S45, pin 4 of the SPI header, MOSI).
-    * Solder a jumper wire between A22 and B23 (S44, pin 3 of the SPI header, SCK).
-    * B22, B23, and B30 cannot be used for other purposes (leave floating)

-  * In order to use the Xbee radio UART interface (use SPI mode to avoid this fix):
-    * Needed because D51 UART transmit data pinout options (TXPO) do not include TX on pad 2.
-    * Solder a jumper wire between B8 (SERCOM4, TX pad 0) and A18 (XBDI).
-Solder a jumper wire between B9 (SERCOM4, RX pad 1) and A31 (XBDO).
-    * A18 and A31 cannot be used for other purposes (leave floating)